marcj/kryn.cms-standalone-very-old/README.md

 --------

  - Based on Propel ORM (Propel supports MySQL, PostgreSQL, SQLite, MSSQL, and Oracle), http://www.propelorm.org
- - Advanced, fast and fresh administration interface (powered by mootools, yay!)
+ - Advanced, fast and fresh administration interface
  - The administration API is completely abstracted through a RESTful JSON API
  - File abstraction layer (for mounts with external storages [s3, ftp, dropbox, etc]), CDN
  - Dynamic template engines, use the engine you want.
 (Smarty, Twig and plain PHP are shipped)